ssmirr/appdev-chapters/string.md

 ### chomp

-The `chomp` method removes a specified character(s) from the end of a String and returns a copy of the String with the characters removed.
-If no characters are given, chomp will remove `\n`, which is a special hidden character that represents a newline.
+The `chomp` method is mostly used to remove the `"\n"` (newline) character from the end of a string, if it is present.
+This seemingly strange task is very common due to the way that getting user input works; usually someone has to type something at a prompt and then they press <kbd>return</kbd> to submit it, and that adds a newline to the end of the string that they typed.
+Typically, we want to `chomp` that off of their input before we do anyything with it.

+`chomp` can also remove other specified character(s) from the end of the string, if they are provided as an argument.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055034/4d88518a794de6d0b8b0bdbd50e2012d"></iframe>